Get in Touch

 Requirements

-Familiarity with basic Windows operations and foundational knowledge of object-oriented (OO) technology will be beneficial.
+Familiarity with Windows operating systems and object-oriented (OO) technology concepts is beneficial.

 21 Hours